Recognising the Symptoms of Panic Disorder

 Ignoring these red flags can lead to serious consequences, making it vital to reach out to a mental health expert as soon as possible.

-At Cadabam’s Hospital, individuals receive care through a multidisciplinary team including psychiatrists, psychologists, and therapists.
+At Cadabam’s Hospitals, individuals receive care through a multidisciplinary team including psychiatrists, psychologists, and therapists.

 The hospital’s approach combines evidence-based treatments like CBT and medication with personalised support in a safe, healing environment.
 This holistic care model ensures lasting recovery and helps individuals return to a fulfilling, panic-free life.